IGA-LBM: Isogeometric lattice Boltzmann method: Isogeometric analysis

-\paragraph{Derivative computation} The Jacobian components are computed directly from the NURBS parameterization.
+\paragraph{Derivative computation} The Jacobian components are computed directly from the NURBS parameterisation.
 Taking the $\xi$-derivative of (\ref{eq:parameterization}) yields:

 where the first term arises from the explicit differentiation of the NURBS numerator, and the second term accounts for the spatial variation of the denominator.
-Similar expressions hold for $\partial \vec{x}/\partial \eta$.
+Similar expressions hold for $\partial \bm{x}/\partial \eta$.

-This computation demonstrates two key advantages of NURBS in IGA: \begin{itemize} \item \textbf{Exact geometry awareness}: Derivatives inherit the smoothness of NURBS basis functions, avoiding approximation errors from discrete differentiation. \item \textbf{Adaptive resolution}: The local support property of NURBS ensures that derivative calculations involve only neighboring control points. \end{itemize}
+This computation demonstrates two key advantages of NURBS in IGA: \begin{itemize} \item \textbf{Exact geometry awareness}: Derivatives inherit the smoothness of NURBS basis functions, avoiding approximation errors from discrete differentiation. \item \textbf{Adaptive resolution}: The local support property of NURBS ensures that derivative calculations involve only neighbouring control points, which enhances computational efficiency. \end{itemize}